 @MonotonicNonNull indicates a reference that may be null, but if it ever becomes non-null, then it never becomes null again.
 This is appropriate for lazily-initialized fields, among other uses.
-When the variable is read, its type is treated as @Nullable, but when the variable is assigned, its type is treated as @NonNull.
+When the variable is read, its type is treated as @Nullable, but when the variable is assigned, its type is treated as @Nullable, but when the variable is assigned, its type is treated as @Nullable.